 The recommendations section of Safety Analysis displays a map of the selected road segment, with each crash plotted on the segment.
 Additionally, a breakdown of the total crashes/cost per milepoint is displayed.

 Safety Analysis also recommends the top three countermeasures that will mitigate the crashes for the selected segment.
 These are visualized with a Venn diagram illustrating the top three countermeasures, and the benefits from the treatments within these countermeasures.
-Numetric’s Safety Analysis application automatically generates these countermeasure recommendations based on logic applied to the crash attributes in the associated crashes (Note: Numetric will work with the City during the implementation process to configure countermeasure logic).
+Numetric’s Safety Analysis application automatically generates these countermeasure recommendations based on logic applied to the crash attributes in the associated crashes (Note: Numetric will work with the agency during the implementation process to configure countermeasure logic).

 (The Safety Analysis Recommendations page, with the crashes, plotted on the map, a bar graph illustrating the crashes per milepoint, and the recommendations for the selected segment.)